needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 The `PlatformServices` class initializes and disposes of dependencies required by the `AssetProvider`.
 You can use this class to manage the Unity Cloud services and dependencies you use in your application.

-To open the platform services script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/PlatformServices.cs` file.
+To open the platform services script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Services/PlatformServices.cs` file.

 The `PlatformServices` class has two accompanying classes called `PlatformServicesInitialization` and `PlatformServicesShutdown` that call the initialization and shutdown methods through Unity's standard `Monobehaviour` methods `Awake()`, `Start()` and `OnDestroy()`.

 ### User Controller script

-The `ActiveUserController` class lets you sign in and provides the Asset Discovery sample with your Unity Gaming Services ID.
+The `UserController` class lets you sign in and provides the Asset Discovery sample with your Unity Gaming Services ID.
 For more information on authentication, see the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@0.16/manual/use-case-getting-user-information.html).

-To open the ActiveUserController script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/UIController/ActiveuserController.cs` file.
+To open the UserController script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers/UserController.cs` file.

 ### Asset Discovery sample script

 The `AssetDiscoverySample` shows you how to do the following:

-* Integrate the login flow with the `ActiveUserController` class
+* Integrate the login flow with the `UserController` class
 * Retrieve organizations and projects from the Asset Manager service
 * Retrieve published assets from the Asset Manager service
 * Search for assets by tag or name